till-s/tic-nic/README.md

 You should now be all ready to go!

-You can use proper udev magic to avoid having to manually load and rebind the driver (every time you replug the tic-nic) but this is beyond the scope of this document.
+You can use proper udev magic to avoid having to manually load and rebind the driver (every time you replug the tic-nic).
+An example udev rules file can be found in `software/util`.

 ## Detailed Comments